 We celebrate various religious festivals throughout the year at a level that is suitable to the young people living in the home, based on their individual choices, wishes and cultural backgrounds.
-We work closely with
+We work closely with families/carers of the young people within our care to ensure that all the young people's cultural, linguistic and religious needs are known and are being met, such as supporting young people to attend their chosen places of worship.
 Menus are adapted accordingly, multi-cultural objects and decorations will be provided accordingly, and the ethnic, cultural, religious and spiritual needs of the young people will be met as is practicable.
 Prior to the admission of a young person, any religious, cultural or linguistic needs are identified, and appropriate arrangements made, ensuring these needs are met.
 All information regarding the young person's religious, cultural and linguistic needs are specified in their individual care plan.